mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `search` (String, W): Search for media content on the server.
 Search criteria are defined in UPnP search criteria format.
 Examples: `dc:title contains "song"`, `dc:creator contains "SpringSteen"`, `unp:class = "object.item.audioItem"`, `upnp:album contains "Born in"`.
-The search starts at the value of the `currentid` channel and searches down from there.
+The search by default starts at the value of the `currentid` channel and searches down from there unless the `searchfromroot` thing configuration parameter is set to `true`.
 The result (media and containers) will be available in the `browse` command option list.
 The `currentid` channel will be put to the id of the top container where the search started.
 All media in the search result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.